Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 Main characteristics of the scanner

-The GSM scanner scans downstream GSM channels and displays information about the signal level and channel ownership of one of the three main cellular operators MTS, Beeline and Megafon.
-Based on the results of the work, the scanner allows you to save a list of identifiers base stations MCC, MNC, LAC and CI for all scanned channels.
+The GSM scanner scans downstream GSM channels and displays information about the signal level and whether the channel belongs to one of the three main cellular operators MTS, Beeline and Megafon.
+Based on the results of its work, the scanner allows you to save a list of identifiers base stations MCC, MNC, LAC and CI for all scanned channels.

-GSM scanner can be used to assess GSM signal strength, compare signal quality different operators, assessment of radio coverage, when deciding on the installation of cellular signal amplifiers and adjusting their parameters, for educational purposes, etc.
+A GSM scanner can be used to evaluate the GSM signal level and compare signal quality different operators, radio coverage assessments, when deciding on installing cellular signal amplifiers and adjusting their parameters, for educational purposes, etc.

 The scanner runs under Windows and uses a simple and cheap receiver - RTL-SDR.
 You can read about RTL-SDR at: